ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - We used similar calibration method for magnetometer.

 ## Notes:
-- **For demanding projects, to be honest, if you can and your project can afford it, just buy a Bosch* **BNO055** *(or something equivalent) sensor module for Arduino.
-The real-time calibration and build-in AHRS fusion algorithm saves a lot of headaches and time.
-It does matter when you have to regularly change device orienation axis, other sensors mentioned just lose their orientation.*

 - ***ICM-20948** *is a successor to MPU-6050/MPU-9250.
 Sparkfun has a library that leverages the same DMP algorithm.
 The problem is product availability.*
 - *Stick to quaternions in your code for calculations, convert to euler angles at the very end to avoid gimbal lock.*
 - *Check your calibration whenever the sensor is drifting when values changes without moving the device.
 However, remember that 6-dof Z-axis will never be correct comparing to 9-dof.*